 We conduct these at our partner schools, reaching out to a large number of students to educate them about certain health topics and relevant diseases.
 The aim for these health talks is twofold; to educate and impart knowledge to these youth as well as to share with them important information about prevalent diseases in Singapore and importance of regular health screenings.
 These youth would then share this information with their parents and hopefully, be a driving force for their parents to go for regular health screenings and checkups.
 In the year of its inception, YHAP partnered with Anglo-Chinese School (Independent) and gave a health talk to the secondary school students there.
 According to the survey results gathered, both the parents and students found the programme useful.

 In 2016, our team decided to broaden the scope of YHAP and mentor students of our partner schools to work on health projects.
 Under the guidance of Dr. Keith Lim, a senior radiation-oncologist at the National University Cancer Institute, Singapore (NCIS), YHAP participants will undergo rigorous training where they will learn about various health topics such as cancer education as well as diet and exercise.
-The goal would be for them to present their projects at a booth in the exhibition area of our annual health screening, and share with the public about what they have learnt in YHAP through an interactive exhibit that will be presented at the PHS Health Carnival.
+The goal would be for them to share with the public about what they have learnt in YHAP through an interactive exhibit that will be presented at the PHS Health Carnival.

 Our pioneer batch of YHAP students embarking on these health projects consists of 24 J1 students from Hwa Chong Institution.

 This year, we are proud to expand the programme to 84 students, in 16 teams, across 6 different schools.
 They will debut their projects in our first ever Health Carnival, with booths and activities run exclusively by our Young Health Ambassadors!

 2017: 42 students from Hwa Chong Institution and Raffles Institution (Junior College)